-This information has been published to serve as a guideline for all of our Pennsbury Village pet owners.
-One of the Borough's primary responsibilities is pet and animal control.
-In a condominium type environment where people live so close together, special steps must be taken so that the pets, their owners, and the non-pet owners may live happily and peacefully together.
-Laws were established when Pennsbury Village became a Borough in 1976.
-They are meant to assure a harmonious relationship between all residents when followed.
-These same laws also provide for monetary fines when they are not!
-Thus the reason why we are taking this time to inform you of our pet laws.
+One of the Borough’s primary responsibilities is pet and animal control.
+In a condominium type environment, where people live close together, special steps must be taken so that the pets, their owners, and the non-pet owners may live peacefully together.
+Laws were established when the Village became a Borough in 1977, with fines for violations of the Ordinance.
 Please read and follow these laws so everyone may enjoy Pennsbury Village to its fullest.

 Ordinance #18 “The Animal Control Laws”